tpitkanen/numba_mcerd/README.md

 There are currently two versions of Numba MCERD:
 - Normal Python: slow, easy to debug.
 - Just-in-time compiled: fast, harder to debug.
 Uses [Numba](https://numba.pydata.org/).
+- Just-in-time compiled multithreaded.
+Same as previous, but uses all cores.

 A CUDA-based version using Numba is planned.